HPT UK A4C

 Parathyroid hormone should be tested in EDTA to ensure stability and accurate results.

 Parathyroid hormone is unstable in serum.
-Therefore it should always be tested using EDTA, without exception.
-This is more commonly a lavender vacutainer.
-Whether you are a patient, phlebotomist, or doctor, please check that PTH is tested under the right conditions to save a delay in diagnosis.
-PTH should be drawn into a full vacutainer, after calcium to avoid contamination of calcium by EDTA, which can falsely lower the result.
-The filled vacutainer should be gently rotated 8-10 times to mix the blood with the preservative).
-Accuracy is more assured when the sample is kept at 4 degrees.
-The following Hospitals are all using non-EDTA vacutainers whilst other NHS Trusts specifically request EDTA.
-We will show them evidence to try to convince them to change their protocol.
+It should be tested using EDTA, without exception.
+This is more commonly a lavender blood vial.
+Whether a patient, phlebotomist, or doctor, please check that PTH is tested under the right conditions to save a delay in diagnosis.
+PTH should be drawn into a full blood vial, after calcium to avoid contamination of calcium by EDTA, which can falsely lower the result.
+The filled vial should be gently rotated 8-10 times to mix the blood with the preservative.
+The following eleven NHS Trusts are still not using EDTA vials whilst other Trusts and the NHS site specify EDTA.

 -